-‘Baby Trump’ blimp arrives on Vashon Island
+‘Trump Baby’ blimp arrives on Vashon Island

-The exact duplicate of the inflatable 20-foot “Baby Trump” that made worldwide news in July during President Donald Trump’s visit to London has arrived on Vashon Island.
+The exact duplicate of the inflatable 20-foot “Trump Baby” that made worldwide news in July during President Donald Trump’s visit to London has arrived on Vashon Island.
 It passed its test inflation on Monday and now a tour is being planned.

-VASHON ISLAND — You know that inflatable 20-foot “Baby Trump” blimp that made worldwide news in July during the president’s visit to London?
+VASHON ISLAND — You know that inflatable 20-foot “Trump Baby” blimp that made worldwide news in July during the president’s visit to London?

 Its duplicate just arrived here and is stored in a Vashon warehouse.